SttApollo/coaching-program-automation/docs/governance.md

 ```

 > **Data Handling Note:** This system applies three governing principles to all data it handles:
 > - **Data minimization** — only the fields required for scheduling are collected.
-No fields exist for coaching notes, payment, health status, or any other purpose.
+No fields exist for coaching notes, payment, or any other purpose.
 > - **Purpose limitation** — collected data is used exclusively to produce a session schedule.
 It is not used for analytics, marketing, or any secondary purpose.
 > - **No third-party sharing** — data is shared only with the named vendors in this document, under the terms of each vendor's data processing agreement.